zvada/technology/docs/software/markdown-migration.md

 </div>
 ```

-Once the div has been added, update the spreadsheet and go back to your pull request and mark your tasks as complete:
+If you are archiving a document, move it to the trash instead.
+Once the document has been updated or trashed, add the date to the spreadsheet and go back to your pull request and mark your tasks as complete.
+For example, if you completed the migration of a document:

 ```
 - [X] Enter date into "Migrated" column of google sheet